-Changes of benefit terms for 2022 include the addition of retirement benefits for a newly retired superintendent and in 2019 the addition of life insurance benefits for one former Superintendent.
+Changes of benefit terms for 2023 include requirement of a health insurance contribution for a Superintendent who retired in 2022.
+For 2019, such changes included the addition of life insurance benefits for one former Superintendent.
 Differences between expected and actual experience include changes in the census data and healthcare trend rates.
 For 2020, such amounts also include the repeal of the Cadillac Tax as part of the Further Consolidated Appropriations Act of 2020.
 Changes of assumptions or other inputs include changes in the discount rate and updated mortality tables.